 I took the photo in 2009. |

-objets d'art needs space.
-In the past, Freiburg's museums had located their stuff in various places, even in Frankfurt, and in most cases, not in acceptable conditions.
+Well, storing objets d'art requires space.
+In the past, Freiburg's museums had stored their collections in various places, even in Frankfurt, and, in most cases, not under acceptable conditions.
 During the visit to the new central storage place, I learned that it is not the temperature that counts but the humidity.
-Temperatures may vary between 10 and 25 degrees centigrade, but the relative humidity has to be kept constant at about 50% to preserve the stored items.
+Temperatures may range from 10 to 25 degrees centigrade, but the relative humidity must be kept constant at about 50% to preserve the stored items.

-For more than 30 years, a dehumidifier has been working in my three different basements to keep the relative humidity between 50 and 60 %.
+For more than 30 years, a dehumidifier has been running in my three basements to keep the relative humidity between 50 and 60%.
 Not that I store

 objets d'art, but to keep paper readable, the relative humidity must be at most 60% where it is stored.